If you have Simulink® Report Generator™ software, you can compare XML text files from Simulink models.

 to SLX files in a temporary directory.
 The XML comparison tool then

 produces a comparison report based on the SLX files.

 For more information on creating reports, see Select Simulink Models for XML Comparison.

 You can display XML comparison reports in the MATLAB Comparison Tool.
 The comparison tool processes the output of the XML comparison into an interactive report with links that you can click to reverse annotate from the XML tag comparison to the corresponding Simulink models.
 "Reverse annotation" means when you click items in the report, Simulink Report Generator displays the corresponding items highlighted in the original models, as shown in the following example.

 The XML comparison report shows a hierarchical view of the portions of the two XML files that differ.
 The report does not show sections of the files that are identical.

 If the files are identical you see a message reporting there are no differences.

 If files have not been saved, you see an error message informing you that you must save modified or newly created models before running an XML comparison.

 Note: It might not be possible for the analysis to detect matches between previously corresponding sections of files that have diverged too much.

 Change detection in the Chawathe analysis is based on a scoring algorithm.
 Items match if their Chawathe score is above a threshold.
 The Simulink Report Generator implementation of Chawathe's algorithm uses a comparison pattern that defines the thresholds assigned to particular node types (e.g., "block").
-For more information, see How the Matching Algorithm Works in the MATLAB Report Generator documentation.
+For more information, see How the Matching Algorithm Works (MATLAB Report Generator).